An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Aberdeenshire, where they were recorded as a family of great antiquity seated on the lands of Leslie, and it is said that they were descended from Bartholomew Leslyn, son of Walter de Leslyn, a Flemish knight who attended Queen Margaret when she arrived to marry King Malcolm of Scotland in 1067.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were recorded as a family of great antiquity seated on the lands of Leslie, and it is said that they were descended from Bartholomew Leslyn, son of Walter de Leslyn, a Flemish knight who attended Queen Margaret when she arrived to marry King Malcolm of Scotland in 1067.
 Legend states that the wife of King Malcolm III was thrown from her horse while crossing a river and nearly drowned, but Leslyn, gripping the horses bridle, saved her.
 She frequently cautioned him to 'grip fast' and afterwards commanded that he retain those words as his family motto.
 He later married the sister of Malcolm Ceanmore, and so was appointed Governor of Edinburgh Castle and made Lord Leslie.
 Malcolm Leslie of Garioch in Aberdeenshire, son of Bartolf, received a feudal charter confirming his lands from a grant made to his name-father, Lord Leslie.
 Malcolm's grandson, Sir Andrew de Lesly, was one of the signatories of the 1320 'Arbroath Declaration of Independence' to the Pope, which affirmed Scotland's sovereignty and included the words: "as long as one hundred Scotsmen still live they would never submit to English rule."

 Another 269 words(19 lines of text) are included under the topic Early lassley Notables in all our PDF Extended History products.

 Some of the lassley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 117 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 157 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The expense of the crossing to the North American colonies seemed small beside the difficulties of remaining in Scotland.
 It was a long and hard trip, but at its end lay the reward of freedom.
 Some Scots remained faithful to England and called themselves United Empire Loyalists, while others fought in the American War of Independence.
 Much of this lost Scottish heritage has been recovered in the last century through Clan societies and other patriotic Scottish organizations.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of lassley: Nicholas Lesley, who settled in Virginia in 1650; Margaret Leslie settled in New Jersey in 1685; John Leslie settled in the Barbadoes in 1678 with his son.